Francisco-Webdeveloper/Flex-panel-gallery/README.md

 ## Background & Objectives

 In this project, we are going to show a gallery with panels displayed vertically.
-When the user clicks on each panel, it will expand and there will be words falling from the top and coming from the bottom, building a nice sentence.
+When the user clicks on each panel, it will expand and there will be words falling from the top and coming from the bottom, forming a nice sentence.

 https://user-images.githubusercontent.com/67716187/142947961-ab578aea-a395-4adf-aa8f-80aaf982a1e0.mov